On the Arrow of Time and Organized Complexity in the Universe: Law of Increasing Complexity and Hypothesis

-To define the degree of complexity of a source or a probability distribution, e.g., $\hat{\cal{O}}(A)$, we utilize a quantitative definition of the complexity of organized matters, {\it organized complexity} (OC) \cite{Okamoto22}.
-Roughly, the organized complexity (OC) for a probability distribution is defined by the shortest size of a stochastic automaton form of circuit, oc-circuit, for simulating the distribution.
-That is, the OC of $\hat{\cal{O}}(A)$ is the size of the shortest description for simulating $\hat{\cal{O}}(A)$.
-See Appendix A for an informal explanation of OC.
-This complexity definition is suitable for our purpose since it is defined for probability distributions and satisfies most requirements for the quantitative definition of complexity \cite{Okamoto22}.
+There are two types of complexity: disorganized and organized \cite{Weaver48,Okamoto22}.
+Disorganized complexity is characterized by randomness and is exemplified by systems with numerous elements haphazardly distributed.
+Entropy serves as the quantitative measure of disorganized complexity.
+In contrast, organized complexity is exemplified by systems such as stars, planets, galaxies, living organisms, the biosphere, and human societies.
+In these systems, elements are interconnected, forming a structured, organic whole through their mutual relations.
+Clearly, the complexity associated with the assumption presented in Section \ref{sec:arrow} is organized complexity.

-When an observing system $\cal{O}$ observes $A$ by using many devices at various places in $A$, $\hat{\cal{O}}(A)$ is the source of the tuple of all device outputs of $\cal{O}$.
-If the observing areas of these devices overlap, the outputs of these devices with $\hat{\cal{O}}(A)$ should be redundant and related each other in a complicated manner.
-However, such redundancy and overlapping in $\hat{\cal{O}}(A)$ are eliminated in the shortest description for simulating $\hat{\cal{O}}(A)$.
-Hence, we do not care about the overlapping of the observing areas of the devices of observing system $\cal{O}$ when considering the OC of $\hat{\cal{O}}(A)$, the size of the shortest description for simulating $\hat{\cal{O}}(A)$.
+To define the organized complexity of a probability distribution, such as the source of observed values, we employ a quantitative definition of the complexity of organized matters, termed {\it organized complexity} (OC) \cite{Okamoto22}.
+Broadly, the OC for a probability distribution $X$ is defined by the minimum size of a stochastic automaton form of circuit, the oc-circuit, required to simulate the distribution $X$.
+In other words, the OC of $X$ is the length of the shortest description necessary to simulate $X$.
+(Refer to Appendix \ref{sec:oc} for an informal explanation of OC.)
+This definition is well-suited for our purposes as it is defined for probability distributions (the source of observed data) and fulfills most criteria for the quantitative measure of organized complexity \cite{Okamoto22} (Appendix \ref{sec:oc}).